 Google solved this issue when they changed the ‘expiration’ schedule for Posts so that they remain active for a much longer period, and (for the moment) stopped adding these automatic updates into a business’s Posts timeline.

-In early 2021, Google added a new area named ‘For visitors’ in the ‘Updates’ tab in Google Maps, and in this section visitors are able to add images along with captions for that image.
+In early 2021, Google added a new area named ‘For visitors’ in the ‘Updates’ tab in Google Maps.
+In this section, visitors are able to add images along with captions for that image.
 In this case, an area of the Google Business Profile that businesses are used to 100% curating via GBP Posts is now open to user-generated content.
-Find out more about how to manage this GBP photo updates feature.

 Sometimes Google Posts can be a little buggy and a Post can be rejected, even when you’re adhering to Google’s guidelines.